kodekloudhub/community-faq/README.md

 Expect _at least 3 business days_ for a response.
 If you raise it on a Friday, you're unlikely to hear back before the following Wednesday.
 They don't work weekends or US public holidays.

+### The certifications are *so* expensive!
+What about a discount?

+Linux Foundation certifications are quite expensive, however Linux Foundation do from time to time offer fairly substantial discounts.
+KodeKloud have no advance notice of when these discounts will occur, however Black Friday weekend is almost certain and other holiday weekends in the US calendar are not uncommon.
+You need to check their [website](https://training.linuxfoundation.org/) frequently.
+KodeKloud do have a permanent Linux Foundation discount of 20%.
+You can ask for details of that in our community forums.

+If you have created a [Linux Foundation](https://www.linuxfoundation.org/) account - which you need to have in order to purchase exams - they will normally email you when a promo is going to happen.
+So, go create one now!

 ## Performance Based Exams

 Performance based exams (as opposed to Multiple Choice Question) are provided in a virtual desktop (VDI) within the PSI Bridge software.
 This VDI is a Linux XFCE desktop running on top of Ubuntu.
 Kubernetes and LFCS fall in this category.